pauldambra/pauldambra.github.io/_posts/2016-09-20-structured-data-with-jekyll.md

 <!--more-->

 There are several formats with which you can add structured data which typically use the [schema.org](http://schema.org/docs/schemas.html) vocabulary.
-Google prefers [JSON-LD](http://json-ld.org/) which is added to the page in a script tag as opposed to, for example, Microdatawhich decorates the HTML.
+Google prefers [JSON-LD](http://json-ld.org/) which is added to the page in a script tag as opposed to, for example, Microdata which decorates the HTML.

 Here is an ([example taken from schema.org](https://schema.org/Movie)):